XebiaStudio/react-native-google-vr-panorama/README.md

 # react-native-google-vr-panorama
-React Native component for the Google VR Panorama Widget (Android only)
+React Native component for the Google VR Panorama Widget

+**Note: Required Android 4.4 or higher and at least Android SDK Version 23**

 ## Installation